lohyenshen/Issue-Tracker-System/External Libraries Used/mysql-connector-java-5.1.49/README.txt

 school, if any, to sign a "copyright disclaimer" for the library, if necessary.
 Here is a sample; alter the names:

- Yoyodyne, Inc., hereby disclaims all copyright interest in the library `Frob' (a library for tweaking knobs) written by James Random Hacker.
+ Yoyodyne, Inc., hereby disclaims projectsAndUsers copyright interest in the library `Frob' (a library for tweaking knobs) written by James Random Hacker.

  , 1 April 1990
  Ty Coon, President of Vice

-That's all there is to it!
+That's projectsAndUsers there is to it!

 *******************************************************************